EOEPCA/deployment-guide/docs/building-blocks/resource-discovery.md

     - Example: `letsencrypt-http01-apisix`
 - **`PERSISTENT_STORAGECLASS`**: Storage class for the chart-managed PostgreSQL volume.
     - Example: `local-path`
-- **`RESOURCE_DISCOVERY_ENABLE_IAM`**: Whether to deploy the protected transactional catalogue. the EOEPCA IAM building block must already be deployed.
-    - Supported values: `yes`, `no`
+- **`RESOURCE_DISCOVERY_ENABLE_IAM`**: Whether to deploy the protected transactional catalogue - the EOEPCA IAM building block must already be deployed.
+Supported values: `yes`, `no`.

-When `RESOURCE_DISCOVERY_ENABLE_IAM=yes`, Resource Discovery deploys a second protected catalogue endpoint:
-The protected endpoint currently requires APISIX because it uses APISIX `openid-connect` and `opa` plugins.
-If using nginx, configure `RESOURCE_DISCOVERY_ENABLE_IAM=no`.

-`resource-catalogue-protected.${INGRESS_HOST}`

-The configuration script also generates and stores two credentials in `~/.eoepca/state` at this point: `RESOURCE_CATALOGUE_SESSION_SECRET` (APISIX's OIDC session cookie signing key) and `RESOURCE_DISCOVERY_DB_PASSWORD` (the Postgres password the protected catalogue uses to reach the public catalogue's chart-managed database).
-You don't need to set these yourself.

 !!! warning
     Decide on `RESOURCE_DISCOVERY_ENABLE_IAM` before the first Helm install.
 The public catalogue's database user/password are only set from `RESOURCE_DISCOVERY_DB_PASSWORD` at first start (Postgres only applies them on an empty data volume).
 Enabling IAM later, after the public catalogue already exists, leaves the running database on its old credentials while the protected catalogue expects the newly generated ones - the protected catalogue's pod will `CrashLoopBackOff` with a Postgres authentication error until the two are reconciled by hand.

+=== "Without IAM (default)"

+    Transactional writes stay disabled on the public catalogue - see [Bulk-loading records directly](#41-bulk-loading-records-directly-minimal-non-iam-deployments) for seeding sample data.

+=== "With IAM"

+    Resource Discovery deploys a second protected catalogue endpoint, `resource-catalogue-protected.${INGRESS_HOST}` - requires APISIX, since it uses the APISIX `openid-connect` and `opa` plugins.

+    The configuration script also generates and stores two credentials in `~/.eoepca/state` at this point: `RESOURCE_CATALOGUE_SESSION_SECRET` (APISIX's OIDC session cookie signing key) and `RESOURCE_DISCOVERY_DB_PASSWORD` (the Postgres password the protected catalogue uses to reach the public catalogue's chart-managed database).
+You don't need to set these yourself.

 2. **Deploy Resource Discovery Using Helm**